CloudLabsAI-Azure/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 In this exercise, you have accomplished the following:

 - Provisioned an Azure OpenAI resource
-- Deployed an OpenAI model within the Azure AI Foundry portal
+- Deployed an OpenAI model within the Microsoft Foundry portal
 - Integrated Azure OpenAI models into your applications

 ### Click on **Next >>** to proceed to the next exercise.